jworozco/formal_adder/README.md

 # Formal Adder

 This repository contains the design of an adder and a 32 bit multiplier, the code is tested using formal verification.
-The project focuses on creating a reliable and efficient adder/multiplier circuit using formal verification techniques.
+The project focuses on creating a reliable and efficient adder/multiplier circuit and using formal verification techniques to test them.

 ## Features